 This post discusses the relative benefits of using convertible notes versus equity financing when raising money for early stage technology startups.

 Discounts and Valuation Caps

-Convertible debt is a loan to a company that will (probably) turn into equity at a Series A financing.
-For example, you loan StartupCo $10,000, and agree that this will be used to buy $10,000 worth of StartupCo stock, after we figure out how much StartupCo stock is worth.
 Since early stage investment is risky, investors often sweeten their deal by asking for a “discount” and a “valuation cap.”
-A discount refers to a discount on the price the investor will be paying when she eventually buys StartupCo stock.
-A valuation cap is (effectively) an upper limit on the price she will pay per share.
+A discount refers to a discount on the price the investor will be paying when she eventually buys StartupCo stock (i.e., “converts” to equity).
+A valuation cap is essentially an upper limit on the price she will pay per share.

 A Example with Widgets Instead of Startups

 Instead of a startup, imagine a ship with 1,000 widgets in its cargo hold.
 These widgets are a brand new product, so we don’t know exactly how much each widget should cost.
 Also, the shipping route is dangerous, so some or all of the widgets might get lost at sea.

-A widget store wants to buy $100 worth of widgets, but since we don’t know how much a widget is worth yet, we don’t know how many widgets that $100 will buy.
-Widget-Store loans Widget-Ship $100 now, which they spend on fuel.
-A month later, the Widget-Ship safely reaches port.
-At port, Wal-Mart and Target both agree to buy 100 widgets for $5,000.
+Pop’s Widget Shop wants to buy $100 worth of widgets, but since we don’t know how much a widget is worth yet, we don’t know how many widgets that $100 will buy.
+Pop’s loans the shipper $100 now, which they spend on fuel.
+A month later, the ship safely reaches port.
+At port, Wal-Mart agrees to buy 100 widgets for $5,000.
 This is great, because we now know that a single widget is worth $50, and that the cargo of 1,000 widgets is worth $50,000 total.
-Widget-Store’s $100 loan to Widget-Ship “converts” to 2 widgets.
+Pop’s $100 loan to the ship “converts” to 2 widgets.